zixlin7/aws-toolkit-visual-studio/hostedfiles/LambdaSampleFunctions/powershell/v1/SQSQueueProcessor/readme.txt

 This sample creates a Lambda function written in PowerShell that can be subscribed to an SQS Queue.

-The script will process SQS Messages, and delete them when complete.
-The script uses a cmdlet from the AWS Tools for PowerShell module (AWSPowerShell.NetCore) to delete the SQS Message after successful processing.
+For example: SQS Queue -> Lambda Function.

+Assuming the Lambda function does not throw an exception, the SQS Message will be removed from the SQS Queue by AWS.
+For more information, please review "Using AWS Lambda with Amazon SQS" (https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).

-The script has a Requires statement for the latest version of the AWS Tools for PowerShell module.
+The scripts have a Requires statement for the latest version of the AWS Tools for PowerShell module.
 If you modify this example to not need cmdlets from that module you can safely delete this statement.

-The example provides sample code to process an SQS Message that is subscribed to an SNS Topic, and includes sample code for an S3 Event -> SNS Topic -> SQS Queue workflow.